 Through their affiliation with Trout Unlimited, clubs plan and participate in a series of events/initiatives in conjunction with their local TU chapter.
-Upon completion, club members earn pro deals on equipment to reduce the prohibitive cost curve of entering the sport.
+Upon completion, club members earn access to the student discount program from participating industry partners, thereby reducing the prohibitive cost curve of entering the sport.

 Five aspects of 5 Rivers

 Aside from being the title of the program, the 5 Rivers refers to the 5 aspects of the program.
 They are:

 Anything from a club stream clean up or restoration project to a water resource advocacy project.

 Each club completes an event that engages their campus and/or local community.
 This can range from a Project Healing Waters event to a learn to fly fish event on campus.